-She serves as a sought after lecturer at leading universities in the world, such as: Harvard University, Berkman K. Center for Internet & Society, Columbia University, Miami University, NYU Law, Center for Labor and Employment Law American University, in the U.S. as well as at Lausanne University, Switzerland, Urbino University, Italy, Oxford, UK and others.
-In addition, she actively collaborate, for more than a decade, with international organizations, such as the World Intellectual Property Organization (WIPO) in Geneva and the Swiss Institute of Comparative Law, Lausanne.
+She serves as a sought after lecturer at leading universities in the world, such as: Harvard University, Berkman K. Center for Internet & Society, Columbia University, Miami University, NYU Law, Center for Labor and Employment Law American University, in the U.S. as well as at the University of Lausanne, Urbino University (Italy), Oxford, and others.
+In addition, prof. Yanivsky-Ravid actively collaborates (for more than a decade) with international organisations, such as the World Intellectual Property Organization (WIPO) in Geneva and the Swiss Institute of Comparative Law in Lausanne.

-Yanisky-Ravid is the founder and the head of the Shalom Comparative Legal Research Institute, OAC, which is active in Israel, Switzerland and the U.S., hosting a tremendous amount of international conferences, courses, seminars, visiting professors, students delegations, promoting comparative research and creating academic relationships with leading institutes for almost ten years.
+Prof. Yanisky-Ravid is the founder and head of the Shalom Comparative Legal Research Institute, OAC, which is active in Israel, Switzerland and the United States, hosting a number of international conferences, courses, seminars, visiting professors and students delegations, promoting comparative research and creating academic relationships with leading institutes for almost ten years.